Variable Images Advanced

 - Saves results in subfolders for each template

 NOTE: after video production, new features have been added in response to user feedback.
 1. the template option Template column in data file.
 2. the image option Image placement.
+3. the output option Output file is full path.
 See instructions below for details.

 Before using the script